brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 Run this test and it will fail saying that it could not query the 'about' field on the response returned by the THREAD query.
 So let's add it.

-END JP REVISION 3

-> Here we go into the THREAD query helper, that make the call to the thread field in the query namespace, and add the about field as if it was already there.
+> Here we go into the THREAD query helper.
+This makes the call to the thread field in the query namespace and add the 'about' field as if it was already there.
 I know that it's not there, but we are moving in a TDD way, so if it's not finding the about on the requested data, I'll add it as if it were there in the "nearest" place.
 > This code is also nice because you can see how the helper is written and how the thread query is written.
 Please notice that the *processResponse* method will return that function that can be called with paths to query the response data.

 ```php